If you’re over the age of 30, you probably don’t feel like you bounce back like you used to.

 It’s often attributed to being a natural part of the wear and tear that comes with aging.
-There is evidence that supports the natural breakdown of cartilage, just like the tread wears down on your tires with use (ref).
+Evidence supports the natural breakdown of cartilage, just like the tread wears down on your tires with use (ref).

-As osteoarthritis progresses, the joints become inflamed which adds to the joint stiffness and further breakdown.
+As osteoarthritis progresses, the joints become inflamed, which adds to joint stiffness and further breakdown.

 This is a vicious cycle of joint changes, which limits movement, which adds to further joint changes, and adds a lot to the lifetime of wear and tear that has occurred.